 Collaborative Law is an option for people who are adverse to the stress and drama of typical litigation.
 It allows the parties to take control of the divorce process, instead of being bound by the rulings and time lines of the Court.
 The collaborative process has generally proven to be less costly and time-consuming than litigation, and also provides litigants with a positive climate to strive to create "win-win" settlements.
 Perhaps most appealing, however, is the collaborative law’s process which teaches and enables the parties to communicate and cooperate in the best interests of their children.
 This ability to communicate post-divorce will benefit not only the parties, but will also immensely benefit their children’s quality of life prospectively.

 If you have questions about Collaborative Law and whether it is right for you, the best thing you can do is schedule an initial consultation at no charge.
-Glynn J. Dwyer, Jr., Partner, Andrea Mackaronis and Brian McFadden-DiNicola, Associates in the Family Law practice area, have all been trained and certified in the practice of Collaborative Law and would be happy to help you.
+Jessica Mazur, exclusively in our Red Bank office, Andrea Mackaronis and Brian McFadden-DiNicola, Partners in the Family Law practice area in our New Brunswick office, have all been trained and certified in the practice of Collaborative Law and would be happy to help you.